-With her love for food, mixed with a culmination of eclectic career, Melanie has come up with a fantastic interactive learning concept, which makes Vanilla Zulu a fantastic place to learn how to cook.
 Vanilla Zulu however, is not her first cooking school.
-After years of ‘working for the man’, putting up with long hours and terrible pay, Melanie was determined not to let her life long passion slip through the streams of boredom and ventured out on her own.
+After years of ‘working for the man’, putting up with long hours and terrible pay, Melanie was determined not to let her life long passion of food and cooking slip away through commercial kitchen stress and ventured out on her own.

-In 2001, Melanie humbly opened Gecko Culinary Adventures from a granny flat attached to her home.
+In 2001 back in sunny Durban South Africa, Melanie humbly opened Gecko Culinary Adventures from a granny flat attached to her home.
 It was the first school to offer a form of teambuilding and an interactive experience through cooking in the area, which won her four business innovation awards.
 Her bubbly personality gave her local celebrity status and scored her frequent guest spots on local food shows and magazine articles.

 Melanie’s love for cooking was not something that started out of boredom however, like Gecko; she was brought up in even humbler beginnings.
 Born to a mother and father who lived in the Zambezi Valley bush in tented camps, Melanie’s father was one of the last great white hunters employed to control the spread of Tsetse flies in the early 70’s.
 Melanie’s family fled the Rhodesian Bush War for rural South Africa in the early 1980s after two family members were shot and killed by terrorists in the worst of it in 1979.
 Melanie remembers walking over the border with nothing but two suitcases, $80 and the clothes on their backs.

 Cooking quickly became a comfort for Melanie who grew up on remote farms where entertainment was sparse!

 Melanie’s parents intuitively gave her a cookbook at age five which her brother would read the recipes aloud while she concocted her food masterpieces.